|Wireless Mouse||Editors Score||Model||Buy|

 There are hundreds – if not thousands – of types of wireless mice to choose from.
 All of them seeking your attention and wanting you to spend your dollar on them.
 Besides, some are tailored to suit diverse needs and cost anything from $20 to more than $100.
 So, how do you choose the best?
-That’s definitely a subjective question, but with any of our picks below, you most definitely can’t go wrong when it comes to choosing the best wireless mouse for you.
+That’s definitely a subjective question, but with any of our picks below, you most definitely can’t go wrong when it comes to choosing the best version for you.

-Logitech MX Master Bluetooth Mouse
+Logitech MX Master Bluetooth

-Logitech has had its success with the MX series that has been a high-end mouse in its brand.
+Logitech has had its success with the MX series that has been a high-end product in its brand.
 But with the MX Master, Logitech went all the way when they did an update to one of their most loved MX performance models.
 While it retained the well-known MX line shape with the unique thumb rest flare, its body has been trimmed and shaped differently to have a higher back.

 The scroll wheel now makes it easy to switch between scrolling faster and the friendlier single-scroll.
 All this without the need to press any physical button.
 Moreover, it has an additional secondary scroll wheel that lets you use your thumb to scroll horizontally.
 What’s more, the standard right, left and middle buttons combined with the back, forward and multi-tasting thumb button, all have Logitech’s programmable software.